East Liberty (Pittsburgh): Renewed growth

+The Highland Building hi-rise, vacant for 20 years, has been converted into luxurious apartments, as has the adjacent Wallace Building, through Walnut Capital, a local real estate company that also owns part of Bakery Square.

 In April 2014, the streets making up Penn Circle were renamed, removing a highly visible reminder of the failed urban renewal plans of the 1960s.
 Several historic street names were restored, and Centre Avenue was extended beyond its original (pre-1968) terminus at Penn Avenue to East Liberty Boulevard, affording visitors to the neighborhood a less confusing path toward the business district.

 In June 2014, USA Today named East Liberty one of the ten best up and coming neighborhoods around the USA.

 Transportation

 East Liberty is served by the East Liberty station, also called the East Liberty Transit Center, on the Martin Luther King Jr. East Busway.
 This station was redeveloped in 2015.
 The publicly funded project aimed at transit-oriented development, placing residents and retail in close proximity to mass transit in order to encourage urban density and discourage automobile use.
 The transit center increases accessibility to the Martin Luther King Jr. East Busway that runs along the ravine where the Pennsylvania Railroad once ran.
 The busway connects Downtown with East End neighborhoods and eastern suburbs of Allegheny County.
 This $150 million project covers a total of 6 acres and added 3000 square feet of mixed-use commercial space.

 This project has been a catalyst for heated debates in the past three years about the lack of affordable housing in East Liberty.
 The project's tax abatement program, which is meant to encourage development in the East Liberty transit district, has resulted in public funds being granted to private developers for high-end development, including hundreds of luxury apartments.